Error-331/code_tests/docs/bible/links.md

 Understand the Season - August 23 (James 5:7 NLT; The earth around us speaks of the glory of God, and the wisdom in creation points us to the wisdom of God's kingdom);

+Worth Waiting For - August 24 (There is a peace that passes all understanding in the presence of God);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;